 Egg Salad with Microgreens

-A traditional tea sandwich with egg salad would be made with watercress.
-Watercress is not as common in the US as it is in Europe, so I used microgreens which are about the same size and a similar flavor profile.
+Watercress is not as common in the US as it is in Europe, so I used microgreens that are about the same size and have a similar flavor profile.